Kitura/Kitura-WebSocket/README.md

 #### Detect and close broken connections

-WebSocketService protocol has an optional Int variable called `connectionTimeout`.
-This is the time in seconds after which, if a connection is has sent no messages, the WebSocket server will send a ping to the connection.
-If a pong is not received in response, the connection will be closed.
-The `connectionTimeout` default value is `nil`, meaning no connection cleanup will take place.
+WebSocketService protocol has an optional Int property called `connectionTimeout`.
+This is the time in seconds that a connection must be unresponsive to be automatically closed by the server.
+If the WebSocket server has not received any messages in the first half of the timeout time it will ping the connection.
+If a pong is not received in the remaining half if the timeout, the connection will be closed with a 1006 (connection closed abnormally) status code.
+The `connectionTimeout` defaults to `nil`, meaning no connection cleanup will take place.

+You can set the `connectionTimeout` by assigning a value to the property within your WebSocketService class:

 ```swift
 let connectionTimeout: Int? = 60
 ```

 ### WebSocket

 Classes which implement the `WebSocketService` protocol are registered with the server as follows:

 ```swift
 WebSocket.register(service: WebSocketService, onPath: String)
 ```
 This function is passed the `WebSocketService` being registered along with the path it is being registered on.

 A registered `WebSocketService` can be unregistered from the server as follows:

 ```swift
 WebSocket.unregister(path: String)
 ```